-The results of operations of DBO Partners, Stamford Partners, Cornerstone Macro, TRS, Valence and Sandler O'Neill have been included in the Company's consolidated financial statements prospectively beginning on the respective acquisition dates.
+The results of operations of DBO Partners, Stamford Partners and Cornerstone Macro have been included in the Company's consolidated financial statements prospectively beginning on the respective acquisition dates.
 The acquisitions have been fully integrated with the Company's existing operations.
 Accordingly, post-acquisition revenues and net income are not discernible.
-The following unaudited pro forma financial data is presented on a combined basis and includes DBO Partners, Cornerstone Macro, TRS and Valence.
+The following unaudited pro forma financial data is presented on a combined basis and includes DBO Partners and Cornerstone Macro.
 Pro forma financial information for Stamford Partners is not presented as the acquisition is not material.
-Pro forma financial information for Sandler O'Neill is not presented as the acquisition was considered fully integrated with the Company's existing operations for all periods presented.

-Based on the respective acquisition dates, the unaudited pro forma financial data assumes that the DBO Partners and Cornerstone Macro acquisitions had occurred on January 1, 2020 and that the TRS and Valence acquisitions had occurred on January 1, 2018.
-Pro forma results have been prepared by adjusting the Company's historical results to include the results of operations of DBO Partners, Cornerstone Macro, TRS and Valence adjusted for the following significant changes: interest expense was adjusted to reflect the debt incurred by the Company to fund a portion of the Valence purchase price; amortization expense was adjusted to account for the acquisition-date fair value of intangible assets; compensation and benefits expenses were adjusted to reflect the restricted stock issued as part of the respective acquisition, the restricted stock and forgivable loans issued for retention purposes, the earnouts with service conditions, and the cost that would have been incurred had certain employees been included in the Company's employee compensation arrangements; and the income tax effect of applying the Company's statutory tax rates to the results of operations of the respective acquisitions.
-The Company's consolidated unaudited pro forma information presented does not necessarily reflect the results of operations that would have resulted had the acquisitions been completed at the beginning of the applicable periods presented, does not contemplate client account overlap and anticipated operational efficiencies of the combined entities, nor does it indicate the results of operations in future periods.
+Based on the respective acquisition dates, the unaudited pro forma financial data assumes that the DBO Partners and Cornerstone Macro acquisitions had occurred on January 1, 2020.
+Pro forma results have been prepared by adjusting the Company's historical results to include the results of operations of DBO Partners and Cornerstone Macro adjusted for the following significant changes: amortization expense was adjusted to account for the acquisition-date fair value of intangible assets; compensation and benefits expenses were adjusted to reflect the restricted stock issued as part of the respective acquisition, the restricted stock and forgivable loans issued for retention purposes, the earnouts with service conditions, and the cost that would have been incurred had certain employees been included in the Company's employee compensation arrangements; and the income tax effect of applying the Company's statutory tax rates to the results of operations of the respective acquisitions.
+The Company's consolidated unaudited pro forma information presented does not necessarily reflect the results of operations that would have resulted had the acquisitions been completed at the beginning of the applicable period presented, does not contemplate client account overlap and anticipated operational efficiencies of the combined entities, nor does it indicate the results of operations in future periods.

-Year Ended December 31, (Amounts in thousands) 2022 2021 2020 Net revenues \$ 1,493,620 \$ 2,136,637 \$ 1,380,151 Net income applicable to Piper Sandler Companies 109,043 276,178 40,303
+Year Ended December 3

+(Amounts in thousands) 2022 2021

+Net revenues \$ 1,493,620 \$ 2,136,637

+Net income attributable to Piper Sandler Companies 109,043 276,178